jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 In essence, this raises the mental level to the spatial layer.

-## The Religion of the Masses: Marxism
+## The Belief System of the Masses: Marxism

 Founder | Marx-Engels
 --- | ---